dotnet/docs/docs/standard/linq/linq-xml-overview.md

 ## LINQ to XML developers

 LINQ to XML targets a variety of developers.
-For an average developer who just wants to get something done, LINQ to XML makes XML easier by providing a query experience that is similar to SQL.
+For an average developer who just wants to get something done, LINQ to XML makes XML easier by providing a query experience that's similar to SQL.
 With just a bit of study, programmers can learn to write succinct and powerful queries in their programming language of choice.

 Professional developers can use LINQ to XML to greatly increase their productivity.
-With LINQ to XML, they can write less code that is more expressive, more compact, and more powerful.
+With LINQ to XML, they can write less code that's more expressive, more compact, and more powerful.
 They can use query expressions from multiple data domains at the same time.

 ## LINQ to XML is an XML programming interface